ortus-docs/coldbox-docs/models/domain_modeling/index.md

 * Learning UML - http://shop.oreilly.com/product/9780596009823.do
 * UML in a nutshell - http://shop.oreilly.com/product/9780596007959.do?green=87D3081D-5A0D-50F7-9757-95B7E8779516&cmp=af-mybuy-9780596007959.IP

-## Book Catalog

-Let's say that I want to build a simple book catalog and I want to be able to do the following:

-* List how many books I have
-* Search for a book by name
-* Add Books
-* Remove Books
-* Update Books

-There are several ways I can go about this and your design will depend on the tools you use.
-If you use an ORM like ColdFusion ORM you most likely will use either an [ActiveEntity](http://wiki.coldbox.org/wiki/ORM:ActiveEntity.cfm) approach or build [virtual service layers](http://wiki.coldbox.org/wiki/ORM:VirtualEntityService.cfm) or build a service layer based on our [Base ORM services](http://wiki.coldbox.org/wiki/ORM:BaseORMService.cfm).
-If you are not using an ORM, then most likely you will have to build all object, service and data layers manually.
-We will concentrate first on the last approach in order to do our modeling and then build them out in different ways.

 ## ORM Extensions

 Since some of the examples in this section require the usage of ColdFusion ORM and the ColdBox ORM Extensions module (https://github.com/ColdBox/cbox-cborm), let's use CommandBox to install them in our application in two easy steps: